mwouts/jupytext/README.md

 Obviously these documents can also be edited outside of Jupyter.
 You will find useful to refactor your notebook as a mere python script in a real IDE.
 If you are working on a documentation and you prefer the markdown format, you will be able to use both Jupyter and your specialized markdown editor.

-Reloading the updated document in Jupyter is just a matter of refreshing the browser.
+Reloading the updated document in Jupyter is just a matter of reloading the corresponding page in the browser.
 Refreshing preserves the python variables.
 Outputs are also preserved when you use the text notebooks *in pair* with classical notebooks.

 Try our package on [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/mwouts/jupytext/master?filepath=demo)!
 Recommended experiments are
 - Have a look at the sample text notebooks in the [demo](https://github.com/mwouts/jupytext/tree/master/demo) folder.
 See how notebook are represented as text
 - Go to [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/mwouts/jupytext/master?filepath=demo) and open these notebooks
-- You may also open arbitrary python scripts like `matplotlib example.py` (run it)
+- You may also open arbitrary python scripts like `Matplotlib example.py` (run it)
 - Feel free to explore the package files with Jupyter (open `README.md` at the project root)
 - Check by yourself that outputs and variables are preserved, and inputs are updated, when the text notebook is modified outside of Jupyter (this is `Paired Jupyter notebook and python script.ipynb`).